ckcollab/ericcarmichael/content/Diablo 2 Botting.md

 packet injecting bot
 </p>

-But, the coolest bot I made was "clientless," meaning: it tracked the entire game state itself, replied to every packet appropriately, and didn't require a game running.
+Clientless bots tracked the entire game state itself, replied to every packet appropriately, and didn't require a game running.
 Now I could run 1000's of bots on a regular computer instead of 2-4 games that soaked up all of the memory/CPU.